With everything on the line, is this the end for Kyle Seager and the Mariners?

 The title of the syrupy sweet country love song from Randy Houser, which served as Seager’s walk-up music for far too long, has been played at T-Mobile Park too many times to count.
 But as the end of the 2021 season nears, it feels a little fitting.

-Early this season he switched things up with Julie and his kids picking his walk-up songs, he settled on Eric Church’s “Carolina,” with the refrain lyric: “Like the sound of a siren song, Oh Carolina, ya keep callin me home.”
+Early this season he switched things up with Julie and his kids picking his walk-up songs, he settled on Eric Church’s “Carolina,” with the refrain lyric: “Like the sound of a siren song, Oh Carolina, ya keep callin’ me home.”
 That didn’t go unnoticed by some fans as a sign of his thinking.

-Just imagine if the request to use “When I’m gone” by LuLu and the Lampshades at least once a night had been fulfilled.
+Just imagine if the request to use “When I’m Gone” by LuLu and the Lampshades at least once a night had been fulfilled.

 The stark realization of his likely departure came two years ago at T-Mobile Park as tears welled up in his eyes when a sobbing Felix Hernandez hugged him as he exited the final start of his Mariners’ career.
 It was a genuine embrace of two teammates who weren’t ready for the future.